 Pursuant to 16 CFR Part 255, the Federal Trade Commission's Guides Concerning the Use of Endorsements and Testimonials in Advertising, please note: (1) iPhone software and hardware developers routinely send me free versions of their products to review.
 I sometimes keep and continue to use these products that I did not pay for after posting my review, which might be considered a form of compensation for my review, but I do not believe that I let that color my review.
-(2) When I post links to product pages on Amazon or on the iTunes App Store, my links include a referral code so that when products are purchased after clicking on the link, I sometimes receive a very small percentage of the sale.
-While the amount that I receive is small, it does help to defray some of the cost of running this site, and gives me a small vested interest in having readers of iPhone J.D. purchase products using these links.
+(2) When I post links to product pages on certain stores, including but not limited to Amazon and the iTunes App Store, my links include a referral code so that when products are purchased after clicking on the link, I often receive a very small percentage of the sale.
+This helps to defray some of the cost of running this site, and gives me a small vested interest in having readers of iPhone J.D. purchase products using these links.
 Again I do not believe that I let that color my review of products.
-(3) The ads that run on the right side of this website are selected by others such as Amazon, Google and Law.com.
+(3) Some of the ads that run on this website are selected by others such as Amazon or Google.
 If one of these ads comes from the seller of a product reviewed on iPhone J.D., that is a coincidence and I do not believe that it colors my review of that product.
-(4) The ads that run on the left side of this website are monthly sponsors of iPhone J.D.
+Other ads are from paid advertisers, and if I discuss a product from a company that is a current advertiser, I will note that.
+(4) Some of the ads that run on this website are from monthly sponsors of iPhone J.D.
 When I discuss products from these companies on iPhone J.D., I do so to pass along information provided to me by the sponsor.
 Often, I will also provide my own commentary on the product, and while my goal is to be honest, please keep in mind that I was compensated to promote the product.
 If you have any questions about this, just send me an e-mail or post a comment on a specific product review.

 One of the most powerful things that an attorney can do with an iPhone is use it as a mobile law office, allowing the attorney to get work done no matter where the attorney is located.
 Clark Stewart, a solo practitioner in Gadsden, Alabama who specializes in criminal defense and family law, demonstrates this in the following story that he sent me about how his iPhone helped him to get a client out of jail: